What is a limit order?

 2. Conduct technical and fundamental analysis on the market you want to trade.
 Learn more about technical analysis and fundamental analysis

-4. Pick your price level.
-This is the amount at which you want your limit order to trigger and close your position
+3. Pick your price level.
+This is the amount at which you want your position to open

 How to place a share dealing limit order: